masakhane-io/masakhane-mt/README.md

 4. The model itself.
 This can be in the form of a google drive or dropbox link.
 We will be finding a home for our trained models soon

 5. The results - the train, dev, and test set BLEU are all we required right now

+### 5. I've got a baseline.
+What do I do to improve it?

+Cool!
+So there are many ways to improve results.
+We're busy working on a wiki to aid that!